-To take one breath in 2007 and the next in 1920 is a strange way to start a new life, but a new life is exactly what I have always wanted.
-You have always loved history, and the past, and I was the one who hated old things - Sally, we were both wrong.
+You have always loved old things,

+and the past, but in a way,

+dearest Sally, you have always

+been wrong.
 The past isn't old.

-That's exactly what the past is not.
+That's exactly what the past is

+not.

 As we hear these words, we have panned with Sally, to a close shot of an old grave stone.